demichelislab/prodeTool/README.md

 ```

 ## Quick example
-For a quick run, NIE and NICE scores can be computed as reported in the `example/run_tests.R`
+For a quick run and example, NIE and NICE scores can be computed as reported in the `example/run_tests.R`